 We'd like to see the pause extended because what it has enabled, first and foremost, is hostages being released.

-Indeed, UN women always supports impartial independent investigations into any serious allegations of gender-based or sexual violence.
+Indeed, UN Women always supports impartial, independent investigations into any serious allegations of gender-based or sexual violence.

-And within the UN family, these investigations are led by the office of the High Commissioner of Human Rights.
+And within the UN family, these investigations are led by the Office of the High Commissioner of Human Rights.

 And so consequently, in this context and within the UN system, it is the independent international commission of inquiry, which for us has the mandate to investigate all alleged violations.

-It is absolutely important for the rights, for the needs, for the protection, for the dignity, uh for the survivors of violence to be supported throughout a process.
+It is absolutely important for the rights, for the needs, for the protection, for the dignity, for the survivors of violence to be supported throughout a process.

 And that's why we work through these globally mandated mechanisms.